-President of Ghana address at the 72nd Session of the General Assembly
+President of Ghana full statement at the 72nd Session of the UN General Assembly

 Mr. President, Your Excellencies.

 It has been sixty years since my country, Ghana, became a member of this Organisation.
 We joined at our independence some twelve years after the first meeting of the Organisation in San Francisco, and Ghana has been an active participant in the United Nations since then.